 Here are some common SSDI hearing questions posed to the vocational or medical experts:

-- "If I have a hypothetical individual, who's the same age as the claimant, the same education as the claimant, and the same past relevant work as the claimant, and I find that this person can do the following X, Y, Z jobs, could a person with those limitations perform any of the claimant’s past relevant work?"
+“If I have a hypothetical individual, who is the same age as the claimant, with the same education level as the claimant, and the same past relevant work as the claimant, and I find that this person can do [hypothetical jobs], could a person with those limitations perform any of the claimant’s past relevant work?”

 It’s important that you let experts testify without interruption.
 But their answers here, if left unchallenged, are often damaging to your case.